DataIntellSystLab/OCTOPUS/README.md

 We provide two version of OCTOPUS: one (OCTOPUS_Android.java) is fully tailored to mobile devices and runs on Android OS, while another (OCTOPUS.java) is more general-purpose and faster (but uses unsafe code).

-OCTOPUS comes with three built-in indexed bacterial databases elaborated from:
-(1) all reference genomes from the Bacterial and Viral Bioinformatics Resource Center (OCTOPUS index downloadable at: );
-(2) the World Health Organization’s set of bacteria of concern for drug resistance (OCTOPUS index downloadable at: );
-(3) the MEGARes database, a hand-curated collection antimicrobial resistance genes (OCTOPUS index included in this GitHub repository).
+OCTOPUS comes with three built-in indexed bacterial databases elaborated from: (1) all reference genomes from the Bacterial and Viral Bioinformatics Resource Center (OCTOPUS index downloadable at: ); (2) the World Health Organization’s set of bacteria of concern for drug resistance (OCTOPUS index downloadable at: ); (3) the MEGARes database, a hand-curated collection antimicrobial resistance genes (OCTOPUS index included in this GitHub repository).

+Other databases can be created using the ancillary tools for k-mer extraction and indexing (GenomesToKmers.java, BuildOCTOPUSdb.java).
+A new database can be created from a multi FASTA file or a folder containing multiple FASTA files (one for each genome).
+Taxonomy tree is not needed, since OCTOPUS perform and internal clustering.
+There is a file named "info.txt" in the "_OCTOPUSdb" folder that links OCTOPUS' taxon IDs and clusters to the original genomes' names of the input FASTA(s).

 OCTOPUS runs from the command line as follows:
 - java -cp ".;octopus_android_jars/*" OCTOPUS_Android (or OCTOPUS for the alternative version) d:database_folder f:fastq_file (can be gzipped)